 Why we picked the Nikon D850:

 Nikon’s D800-series DSLRs have always been good at one thing: Providing ultra-high resolution full-frame sensors.
 But the D850 takes this recipe and incorporates some exciting new ingredients.
-And unlike its predecessors, the D850 is not a one-trick pony; it has grown into a full multimedia machine.
+And unlike its predecessors, the D850 is not a one-trick pony; it has grown into a full multimedia machine, making it the best DSLR of this generation.

-First, it boosts resolution over the D810 by almost ten megapixels, up to 45.7.
+First, it nearly ten more megapixels than the D810, up to 45.7.
 The sensor is entirely new and backside-illuminated (BSI), just the second such sensor since Sony’s 42MP unit, the A7R Mark II.
 BSI sensors are more sensitive to light thanks to the circuitry being placed on the backside (hence the name) of the sensor, rather than the front, which is far more common.
 With a base ISO of 64, it promises a deep well capacity for impressive dynamic range.
 Anyone who was a fan of the D810 or D800 should feel right at home with the D850.

 But that’s not all, because the D850 can also shoot continuously at up to 7 fps with a buffer than can hold 170 12-bit RAW files, or 51 in the higher-quality 14-bit mode.
 This is already impressive for such a high-resolution sensor, but users can get even more speed if they opt for the MB-D18 vertical battery grip and EN-EL18b battery (also used in the D5), which bumps performance up to 9 fps.